 Why use a safety razor?
 In recent years, more and more hardware has been added to the disposable blade, as relentless marketing posits that the perfect shave requires that maximum amount of technology, when in fact the opposite holds true.
-At its most basic level, shaving with a DE is better for the skin than a cartridge due to the fact that instead of running multiple blades against the skin, only one is used, generating a fraction of the friction.
-Multiple passes only compound the benefit of a single blade, as adding a cleanup pass with the latest cartridge would generate an amount of friction similar toten passes with a DE!
-Added benefits are less waste, and cost savings on blades over the life of the razor, with the most expensive blade being just over a dollar apiece and many of the closer to twenty cents a piece.
+At its most basic level, shaving with a safety razor is better for the skin than a cartridge.
+Instead of running multiple blades against the skin, only one is used, generating a fraction of the irritation.
+Multiple passes only compound the benefit of a single blade, as adding a cleanup pass with the latest cartridge would generate an amount of irritation similar toten passes with a single blade razor!
+Other benefits are little to no plastic waste, and cost savings on blades over the life of the razor, with the most expensive blade being just over a dollar apiece and many of them closer to twenty cents a piece.

-DE razors are also a great alternative to straight razors - they’re easier to travel with, and make a great choice for those who prefer a tool with less day-to-day maintenance.
-While your author will always be firmly in the straight-razor camp, he loves his slanted DE, and won’t be parting with it soon.
+Double Edge Safety razors are also a great alternative to straight razors - they’re easier to travel with, and make a great choice for those who prefer a tool with less day-to-day maintenance.
+While your author will always be firmly in the straight-razor camp, he loves his double edge too, and often uses it when time is tight.

-In the present day, there are myriad manufacturers of both DE razors and blades, so the user is spoiled for choice and truly able to tailor their shave to their own personal style and taste.
-The sheer volume of options can be overwhelming, so to cut through the cacophony, we present you with five of our favourite DE razors.
+In the present day, there are myriad manufacturers of both safety razors and blades, so the user is spoiled for choice and truly able to tailor their shave to their own personal style and taste.
+The sheer volume of options can be overwhelming, so to cut through the cacophony, we present you with five of our favourite double edge razors.

 Ever since its arrival, this razor has been a favourite of staff and customers alike.
 The handle is perfectly textured whether you're shaving in front of the mirror, or in the shower.
 The handle tucks in just under the head, allowing you to get your index and thumb into the into and control the razor like a Ferrari.
 The head of this razor is somewhere between mild and aggressive, both preventing razor-burn and allowing for a very close shave.